-Securing Innovation at Speed: The Army Software Factory Implements New Methods to Deliver Critical Software to the Force
+Securing innovation at speed: The Army Software Factory delivers critical software to the force

 The Army Software Factory (ASWF), a program under the Army Futures Command, is pioneering a software initiative that empowers soldiers to build modern solutions to U.S. Army challenges.
 This first-of-its-kind effort is designed to develop, employ, and sustain technical talent across all ranks and roles within the military.